Tourist map image for Exmoor National Park

 Embrace the Exmoor Wilderness

-Exmoor National Park is an ecological marvel, home to a plethora of wildlife species and diverse plant life.
+Exmoor National Park is an ecological marvel, home to a myriad of wildlife species and diverse plant life.
 As you traverse through the park, you will undoubtedly encounter the iconic Exmoor Ponies, wild and free-roaming in their natural habitat.
 While the park is known for its herds of red deer, the lesser-known, but just as captivating, are the nocturnal creatures.
 Owls, bats, and foxes come alive at dusk, making a night-time trek through Exmoor an enchanting experience.

-Experience the Exhilaration of Exmoor's Coastal Cliffs
+Experience the Thrill of Exmoor's Coastal Cliffs

 Experience Exmoor's Cultural Tapestry